brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 ![image](/images/Exercise3.9.1.4c.png)

 now we can better see the relationship between the variables with a fixed coordinate system.
-An incease in `cty` results in nearly the same increase in `hwy`
+An incease in `cty` results in nearly the same increase in `hwy`.

+Presentation and visualization are key things in graphics to keep in mind to make sure you are highlighting features you want to draw attention to and not misrepresent them.